-Genetic toxicity refers to the ability of substances or physical agents to damage the DNA and/or chromosomes of cells.
+Genetic toxicity refers to the ability of substances or physical agents to damage cellular DNA and/or chromosomes of cells.
 Such damage can lead to mutations that increase the likelihood of certain diseases, such as cancer and birth defects.

 The U.S. Environmental Protection Agency, the U.S. Food and Drug Administration, and the U.S. Consumer Product Safety Commission have testing requirements and guidelines in place for assessing the genetic toxicity of regulated products.
 ICCVAM member agency scientists review and comment on proposed validation studies, provide recommendations on test method nominations and submissions for alternative test methods, and evaluate test guidelines and relevant activities proposed to the Organisation for Economic Co-operation and Development (OECD).